hirudadada/schematic/docs/STARROCKS.md

 # Deployment Configuration
-MIGRATION_MODE=true  # Set to false for Direct Mode HYDRATE=true        # Must be true for encrypted credentials RESOURCE_DIR=db/starrocks
+MIGRATION_MODE=true  # Set to false for Direct Mode HYDRATE=true        # Must be true for encrypted credentials DYNAMIC_SQL=true    # for usage of dynamic sql (CONCAT syntax), if this is true then HYDRATE will not take effect.
+RESOURCE_DIR=db/starrocks
 WORK_DIR=db/starrocks
 LOG_LEVEL=1         # 0=DEBUG, 1=INFO, 2=WARN, 3=ERROR